tigoe/LightProjects/candles.md

 Making a light is more than just turning on and off the LEDs.
 It’s about the surfaces through which the light is refracted, and off which it’s reflected.
 What makes any light interesting, in the end, is what it illuminates, and how it does it.
 There are a few constraints that can be useful in thinking about this:

 -   Pick your  color palette and work with it.
 A color palette sets the mood.
-Rainbow color scrolling is not a design choice, it’s a default program for programmable LEDs.
+Rainbow color scrolling is not a design choice, it’s a default program for addressable LEDs.
 If you’re not confident, start with a tool like [color.adobe.com](https://color.adobe.com/explore/?filter=most-popular&time=month) to make a color scheme.
 -   Don’t show the source: diffuse it, reflect it, or redirect it in some way or another.
 Notice how the videos above do not show the LEDs themselves, only their reflection off paper.
 This is much more pleasing to the eye than looking at the sources directly.
 -   Draw attention to the light on the subject, not the light itself

 ## A Few Examples

-The first two videos belows give you some ideas for what’s possible with programmable LEDs.
-Video 4 shows one of these programmable pixel rings inside a hand-crafted tea candle holder made from glazed ceramic.
+The first two videos belows give you some ideas for what’s possible with addressable LEDs.
+Video 4 shows one of these addressable pixel rings inside a hand-crafted tea candle holder made from glazed ceramic.
 The glaze of the ceramic makes a nice reflection.

 <a href="https://player.vimeo.com/video/278016455" target="_blank">Video 4.
 A NeoPixel ring fading in a candle holder.
 Video by Denise Hand.</a>